Quantum Boltzmann machine learning of ground-state energies: Ground-state energy estimation algorithm and its performance

 Note that $\theta_m $ in Theorem~\ref{thm:main} is a random variable, as given in the QBM-GSE algorithm, and the expectation in~\eqref{eq:SGD-main} is with respect to the randomness associated with generating~$\theta_m$.

-The above statement in Theorem~\ref{thm:main} is our main analytical claim: that the number $M$ of steps that the QBM-GSE algorithm requires to converge to an $\varepsilon$-stationary point of $f(\theta)$ is polynomial in $\varepsilon^{-1}$, $J$, and $\left \| \alpha \right\|_1$.
+The above statement in Theorem~\ref{thm:main} implies that the number $M$ of steps that the QBM-GSE algorithm requires to converge to an $\varepsilon$-stationary point of $f(\theta)$ is polynomial in $\varepsilon^{-1}$, $J$, and $\left \| \alpha \right\|_1$.
 The number $M$ of steps is then directly related to the sample complexity of the algorithm.
 By combining Theorem~\ref{thm:main} and the Hoeffding bound, the QBM-GSE algorithm uses at least the following number of parameterized-thermal-state samples:

 where $\ell$ is defined in~\eqref{eq:lips-smooth}.
 As such, the sample complexity of our algorithm is polynomial in $\varepsilon^{-1}$, $J$, and $\left \| \alpha \right\|_1$, as claimed.
 Thus, if $J$ and $\left \| \alpha \right\|_1$ are polynomial in $n$ (the number of qubits), then the sample complexity of the QBM-GSE algorithm is also polynomial in~$n$.